openresearchlabs/HITdb/README.md

 ## Notes

-HITdb is integrated in the LotuS pipeline: http://psbweb05.psb.ugent.be/lotus
+- HITdb is now integrated in the LotuS pipeline: http://psbweb05.psb.ugent.be/lotus

-RDP or Mothur naïve Bayesian classifiers are recommended to be used with HITdb.
+- RDP or Mothur naïve Bayesian classifiers are recommended to be used with HITdb.

-The HITdb taxonomy has six levels (Phylum, Class, Order, Family, Genus, Species) in order to make it compatible with Qiime analysis pipeline, in particular the summarize_taxa_through_plots.py script which outputs 6 levels of taxonomy.
+- The HITdb taxonomy has six levels (Phylum, Class, Order, Family, Genus, Species) in order to make it compatible with Qiime analysis pipeline, in particular the summarize_taxa_through_plots.py script which outputs 6 levels of taxonomy.

-Each OTU in HITdb has its nearest cultivable species determined based global sequence similarity.
+- Each OTU in HITdb has its nearest cultivable species determined based global sequence similarity.
 The "NN=" in OTU name indicates the nearest cultivable neighbour, and "D=" indicates the sequence similarity.

-In Qiime, the following scripts can be employed to assign taxonomy to OTUs using HITdb with RDP as the assigner algorithm:
+- In Qiime, the following scripts can be employed to assign taxonomy to OTUs using HITdb with RDP as the assigner algorithm:

 ``` python
 # taxonomy assignment